privateprep/coding-space-website/src/pages/programs/spring.md

       **Build Friendships and Coding Skills in a Supportive Setting**

       Our weekly after-school coding classes are offered in person or online for ages 6-17.
-Students will tackle unique coding challenges and progress over the course of a semester, building problem solving and critical thinking skills as they tackle unique coding challenges.
+Students will tackle unique coding challenges and progress over the course of a semester, building problem solving and critical thinking skills along the way.
     fgColor: "#264548"
   - type: textAndImageBlock
     buttons: